 The Psychology Behind It

 You’re looking for certainty in an uncertain situation.
 It’s an attempt to feel in control by gathering “intel.”
 But you’re only seeing a curated highlight reel, which will almost always make you feel worse.
-This behavior is a core part of what experts call the anxious-avoidant cycle, where one person seeks reassurance while the other pulls away.
+This behavior is a core driver of what to avoid when getting back with ex — it keeps you emotionally reactive instead of strategically calm.

 What to Do Instead